shiyanhui/FileHeader/README.rst

 Overview
 ========

-FileHeader is a file templating plugin for SublimeText 2 and SublimeText 3.
+FileHeader is a powerful file templating plugin for SublimeText 2 and SublimeText 3.
 It makes it easier to create new file with initial contents.
 It also can add new header to an existed file or directory.

-:Info: FileHeader, a file templating plugin for ST2/ST3.
+:Info: FileHeader, a powerful file templating plugin for ST2/ST3.
 :Author: Lime YH.Shi

 Features